 Canadian Inadmissibility Rules

-Whatever else you might bring to Canada, if you are bringing a criminal record or serious medical issue along with you, you could well be stopped dead in your tracks.
+If you hope to emigrate to Canada, a criminal record or serious medical issue could stop you dead in your tracks.

-Here we discuss the broad parameters of the rules regarding both criminal and medical inadmissibility.
+Here we summarise the rules regarding criminal and medical inadmissibility.

 If you have a criminal record, it could prohibit you from obtaining a Canadian visa.
 This is called criminal inadmissibility.